fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 2. Under **End user authentication**, enter your IdP credentials and select **Save**.

-Note: If you have already configured your SSO settings for [Fleet admin authentication](https://fleetdm.com/docs/configuration/fleet-server-configuration#okta-idp-configuration), you will need to edit the settings in your identity provider to reference an additional Single Sign on URL.
-To do this for an Okta configuration, in the app "Advanced Settings"> "Other Requestable SSO URLs", set the URL to "https://fleetserver.com/api/v1/fleet/mdm/sso/callback".
-Additionally, you can configure each SSO URL as a separate app, which would be recommended since using 2 separate apps allows you to scope admin access for user login separately from end user authentication.
+> If you've already configured [single sign-on (SSO) for logging in to Fleet](https://fleetdm.com/docs/configuration/fleet-server-configuration#okta-idp-configuration), you'll need to create a separate app in your IdP so your end users can't log in to Fleet.
+In this separate app, use "https://fleetserver.com/api/v1/fleet/mdm/sso/callback" for the SSO URL.

 fleetctl CLI: